CocktailJS/cocktailjs.github.io/_posts/blog/2013-04-06-why-annotations.md

 - **Readability**: One single action makes your code easy to read.
 Instead of having a set of instructions to inherit, merge, apply a Trait, etc., all these actions are performed in one single method.

+These are some of the advantages of having annotations in Cocktail and they are part of the library goals.

+##Do one thing and do it well
+Cocktail delegates all the work to its annotations so each of them can do a very simple and small action, even though sometimes it is not that small or simple.
+The goal behind a particular annotation should be concise and very well defined.